DONATE TO OCCA

 Frau and Herr, their adult daughter Hilda, and Hilda’s husband Wolfgang

-Any appropriate ages for family relationships; loud plumpish Germans given to breaking into singing Nazi anthems; smaller roles but intensive rehearsals because of German speaking and singing.
+Any appropriate ages for family relationships; loud, plumpish Germans given to breaking into singing Nazi anthems; smaller roles but intensive rehearsals because of German-speaking and singing.
 (Speaking German is not required, but if you do – that’s a plus!)

-Content advisory: Themes addressed in this play include alcoholism, religion, homosexuality, and underage sex.
+PLEASE NOTE – CONTENT ADVISORY: Themes addressed in this play include alcoholism, religion, homosexuality, and underage sex.
 The play is set in 1940 and reflects the language idioms of that time.
 Recommended for mature teens or older.

 To help ensure an enjoyable experience for all, we kindly encourage guests to consider attending fragrance-free in support of those with allergies and sensitivities.